Louisiana Maritime Injury Attorney Representing Injured Barge and Tugboat Workers

 There are a number of additional steps that you can take to make sure that your rights are protected and that you are treated fairly.

 You must be sure to report the accident to your employer and get a written report signed by the employer.
-This is an important step in the process of showing that the accident happened on the job and ensuring that the information that the employer and insurer has is accurate.
+This is an important step in the process of showing that the accident happened on the job and ensuring that the information that the employer and insurer have is accurate.
 Employers and their insurers often point to gaps in the time from when the accident happened to when a worker reported it to argue that the worker was actually injured outside of his or her job.

 Many injured workers run into trouble when they try to report more than they know.
-It is better to acknowledge what you do not know about the circumstances of the accident, rather than guessing.
+It is better to acknowledge what you do not know about the circumstances of the accident, rather than guess.

 Finally, do not return to work if you are injured.
 Instead, request to be returned to shore and seek medical assistance as soon as possible.